ksu-is/Tetris/README.md

 # Tetris-World
 # By Emory Palmer and Christian Prater
 # We had both been in separate groups and decided that and altogther collaboration would be more beneficial to our understanding of how and what we need to do to complete a project.
 Something both of us humbly needed to learn
+##Play rules
+##Just like classical Tetris Game.
+You use up key to rotate a shape, left key to move left and right key to move right.
+Also you can use space key to drop down current shape immediately.
+If you want a pause, just press P key.
+The right panel shows the next shape.

 ## Getting Started